cguttweb/nuxt-portfolio-blog/content/posts/css-supports-rule.md

 }
 ```

-I also learnt it is possible to check for support of custm properties e.g.
+I also learnt it is possible to check for support of custom properties e.g.

 ```css
 @supports (--bgcolor: red){